ellisonbg/py4science/book/whirlwind_tour.rst

     (857, 'and'),
     (1812, 'the')]

-Of course, this is just a toy example, and have not "cleaned" the word data by stripping off punctuation, but it does show off some of the versatile data structures and standard library functionality that makes these tasks easy and elegant in python.
+Of course, this is just a toy example, and we have not cleaned the word data by stripping off punctuation, but it does show off some of the versatile data structures and standard library functionality that makes these tasks easy and elegant in python.

 Let's take the example one step further to strip the words of all non-alphabetic characters.
-We can use the regular expression ``re`` module to strip all not word characters.
+We can use the regular expression ``re`` module to strip all non-word characters.
 In regular expression syntax, ``'[^a-z]'`` mean *any character except a through z*.
 We will use the regular expression ``sub`` method to replace the non-word characters with the empty string, thus stripping all non-word